miljyface/pocaflow/README.md

 ## Features

 - Fast matrix multiplication (`matmul`), batched matmul, dot, cross, normalization, and more.
-- Optional cache-blocking/tiling for large matrices—approaching vendor BLAS speeds.
-- Drop-in Python bindings: Accept and return `numpy.ndarray` natively via PyO3.
+- Accept and return `numpy.ndarray` natively via PyO3.
 - Pure Rust fallback kernels for ARM64 platforms with or without Accelerate (optimized for your hardware).
-- Easy benchmarking and comparison against NumPy, Torch (CPU, MPS), and any BLAS backend.
+- Speed comparable to NumPy and PyTorch.

 ## Usage Examples